Mayor: Officer who put knee on man’s neck should be charged

 The day after Floyd died, Chauvin and three other officers were fired — an act that did not stem the flood of anger that followed the widely seen video shot on Memorial Day outside a convenience store.

 Protesters marched more than 2 miles Tuesday to the police precinct in that part of the city, with some damaging property and skirmishing with officers in riot gear who fired tear gas.
-A smaller protest was underway Wednesday afternoon outside the same precinct.
-Roughly a dozen officers stood behind barriers while a couple of hundred protesters occasionally yelled at them and threw objects.
+Conflict erupted again Wednesday at the same precinct, with some protesters throwing rocks and bottles at police.
+News helicopter video appeared to show looting of nearby stores, including a Target, a Cub Foods and an auto parts store, with no evident police intervention.

 Another demonstration unfolded on the street outside Chauvin's suburban home.
 An officer told protesters that Chauvin was not there.
 Red cans of paint were earlier spilled on his driveway, and someone wrote “murderer” in chalk at the end of his driveway.
 No one answered when an Associated Press reporter knocked on the door.